Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 _&#x46;igure 16: Manual hand-eye calibration_

-**Why is hand-eye calibration necessary?**

-In practical applications, robots need to combine visual information to execute tasks.
-The robotic arm operates within its own coordinate system and knows its exact position and orientation (e.g., XYZ values and angles) within it.
-Similarly, the camera operates within its own coordinate system, with the optical center serving as the origin, and it knows the position and orientation of the target object relative to its lens.
-However, the camera system does not know its spatial pose relative to the robot's base.
-This means it can only determine coordinates within its own system and cannot directly map them to the robot's coordinate system.

-Hand-eye calibration is designed to establish the coordinate transformation matrix between the "eye" and the "hand".
-Only after this step is completed can the robot accurately translate the 3D point cloud coordinates captured by the camera into control coordinates that the robotic arm can understand and execute, thereby achieving true "eye-to-hand" coordination.

 **Fixed Deviation Correction Example**
 Because a calibration needle is used during the hand-eye calibration process, there is typically a fixed XYZ and angular offset between the suction cup and the needle.
 Therefore, this deviation must be compensated for in this step.